MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

       ServiceName is "sysvad_tabletaudiosample"
     ```

-The output shows that we have a pretty simple device driver stack.
+The output shows that we have a farily simple device driver stack.
 The sysvad\_TabletAudioSample driver is a child of the PnPManager node.
 The PnPManager is a root node.

 This diagram shows a more complex device node tree.

 ![device node tree with about 20 nodes](images/debuglab-image-device-node-tree.png)

-**Note**  For more information about more complex driver stacks, see [Driver stacks](https://msdn.microsoft.com/library/windows/hardware/hh439632) and [Device nodes and device stacks](https://msdn.microsoft.com/library/windows/hardware/ff554721) on MSDN.
+**Note**  For more information about more complex driver stacks, see [Driver stacks](https://msdn.microsoft.com/library/windows/hardware/hh439632) and [Device nodes and device stacks](https://msdn.microsoft.com/library/windows/hardware/ff554721).